hunter-teacher-cert/cohort-3-summer-work-DrydenArt/methods/11_lessons/lesson00/00_Intro_Processing.md

   * Students open the p5.js interface on their own devices and work collaboratively to make changes and to experiment with the code.
   * Deliverable:
     * Create a program that establishes a canvas  500 pixels in height and 700 pixels in width.
-    * Comments in the code should reflect their understanding of which argument controls which.
+    * Comments in the code should reflect their understanding of which number controls which measurement.
     * **Challenge:** create a background that is purple (instead of the default gray).
+Question:  What are you doing to control the color selection?
+What system is it connecting to?